 Similar to the Western Red Cedar, the Western Hemlock is a fairly low maintenance, so tree maintenance tips include removing dead and diseased branches and raising the canopy off structures and to allow sun into the under growth.
 Maintaining a single trunk is also important for Western Hemlocks.

 The cypress family encompasses around 135 different species including some of our common ornamental plants (Arborvitae and Juniper), larger species (Leyland Cypress, Alaskan Yellow Cedar, and Incense Cedar) and some of the planet’s giant trees (Coast Redwood and Giant Sequoia).
-Overall, Cypress trees are considered low maintenance, but there are some tree maintenance tips you could follow for particular varieties.
+Overall, Cypress trees are considered low maintenance.
+However, here are some tree maintenance tips to follow for particular varieties.

 Arborvitae are great for establishing a border and for privacy.
 If maintained and protected during storms, they will provide you with a beautiful evergreen hedge for many years.
-However, if they are neglected, they can become unruly, unsightly, and are prone to limb bending and breakage during storms, especially snow storms.
-Lightly shearing the sides and maintain a specific height on an annual basis is all that is needed to maintain good shape and size.
+However, they can become unruly, unsightly, and are prone to limb bending and breakage during storms, especially snow storms.
+Good shape and size can be maintained with annual shearing on side and top.
 If heavy snowfall is expected, covering the plants with tarps or other protective structure will help in preventing over-weighted limbs from becoming deformed and breaking.

 Similar to many of its conifer counterparts, larger Cypress require very little maintenance pruning.
 Maintaining a single trunk (especially with Coast Redwoods and Giant Sequoia), removing deadwood, and raising the canopy over structures is all that is needed.
 An exception is the Leyland Cypress, a great tree for larger hedges and privacy.
 These trees are fast growing and can reach heights of 60 – 70 feet.
 Unfortunately, at that height they are susceptible to wind damage, so once they have established a desired height they should be maintained.
 Annual growth can be up to 24″, so a two or three year pruning cycle is a good schedule for maintenance.